"Bridging cultural and digital gaps"

 About Ettienne Ridgely - Audio Production Volunteer

-A prolific musical performer and composer, Etienne creates original productions whilst discovering new creative possibilities through our workshops.
+A prolific musical performer and composer, Ettienne creates original productions whilst discovering new creative possibilities through our workshops.
 Our sessions sparked their passion for Foley sound creation - a technique they'd never encountered before joining us.
 They developed these skills and led Foley activities for the group, demonstrating natural creative leadership.

-Through dedicated one-to-one training, Etienne's editing skills continue to develop.
+Through dedicated one-to-one training, Ettienne's editing skills continue to develop.
 Their original music and jingles contributed significantly to live broadcasts, whilst their unwavering commitment to attending every session reflects remarkable dedication to creative growth.

 Currently volunteering on our "A Sense in Nature" podcast project creating original music and audio sweeps, whilst preparing for film scoring studies.
-Etienne represents the transformative power of creative opportunity and demonstrates the real employment pathways our programmes create.
+Ettienne represents the transformative power of creative opportunity and demonstrates the real employment pathways our programmes create.

 Employment Pathway in Action